Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 numbers, does have an exact real-number answer (one), but Herbie

-too large.
+are too large.
 This input is also invalid, but you'll

 get a warning if this

-expression (exp x)
+x)

 for x = 1e100

 .
-The true
+The true real-number result is

-number, whatever it is, rounds to infinity in double-precision
+rounds to infinity in double-precision floating point.
+Herbie thus

-issues a warning if too many outputs
+Herbie issues a warning if too many

-are infinite.
+outputs are infinite.

 When randomly sampling inputs, Herbie considers each valid input equally likely.
 Importantly, this does not mean that it uses a uniform distribution, because floating-point values themselves are not uniformly distributed.